gcovr/gcovr/CONTRIBUTING.rst

 -   **Does it work?**
     Please run the tests locally::

-        python -m pytest
+        make test

+    (see also: :ref:`test suite`)

     In any case, the tests will run automatically when you open the pull request.
     But please prevent unnecessary build failures
     and run the tests yourself first.
-    If you cannot run the tests locally, you can activate Travis CI or Appveyor for your fork.
+    If you cannot run the tests locally, you can activate Travis CI or Appveyor for your fork, or run the tests with Docker.

     If you add new features, please try to add a test case.